How Can Councils Help Bees?

 See these resources for ideas of plants to include.

-- Areas of waste land, and even derelict and ruined sites can become a
+- Areas of waste land, brown field sites, derelict and ruined sites can become a

 home to pollinators.
 Below you can see such an area, again, close to my